backtrace-labs/backtrace-unity/README.md

 If the games does not recover from low memory conditions and the operating system does decide to kill the game, a crash report will be submitted to Backtrace with `memory.warning` and `memory.warning.date` set.

 This functionality can be toggled on or off in the Backtrace configuration.

-Note that this functionality is released as 'early access' and will be functionally improved in the near future to aid root cause resolution.

 ## Symbols upload